-I’ve been fascinated with the world of raw veganism for a few years now.
-I read books on it, and even, occasionally, put it to practice.
-But I could never stick with it.
-And that would frustrate me greatly because this is an area where I really wanted to succeed.
-I’d be successful for a few months, then fall would turn into winter and comfort foods start calling.
-Also, the fruits and vegetables available in summer are so much more appealing.
+I’ve been fascinated with the world of raw veganism for several years now.
+I read books on it, and work hard at putting it to practice.
+But I struggle to stick with it.
+And that frustrates me greatly because this is an area where I really wanted to succeed.
+Spring and summer are not usually an issue, making me quite successful for a few months.
+The fruits and vegetables available in summer are so appealing.
+However, then fall turns into winter and comfort foods start calling.
+Fall and winter, living in central Canada, get a tad chilly (you hear the sarcasm right?).

 In December 2016, I was diagnosed with Type 2 Diabetes.
 This was my wake up call to “smarten up!”
 I was going to do this raw vegan thing and get healthy.
 But I worried that I, again, wouldn’t be able to stick with it.
 How would I make the changes more permanent?
 Then I had an epiphany: What if I ate raw or vegan MOST of the time, but not ALL of the time?

 I came up with some basic guidelines.
 The word guidelines is important – they are not rules.
 Rules are hard and fast, black and white, inflexible.
 I use the word guidelines because they imply flexibility.
 I can bend them and then bend them back.
 I can make them work for each day of the week, or each hour of the day if I need to work in smaller chunks.
 Guidelines are forgiving.

 My 10 guidelines: